Jewelbots/arduino-firmware/README.md

 7. Click File -> New

+8. Hold down the Magic Button on the Jewelbot for 2 seconds.
+Observe the charging light turn off.

-8. Hit the upload button or the "arrow".
+9. Hit the upload button or the "arrow".

 ### Your Jewelbot will glow with a Success Rainbow when it is ready to go!